GeoDaCenter/spatial_access/README.md

 ---
 See the iPython notebooks in `docs/` for example usage, or https://readthedocs.org/projects/spatial-acccess/ for technical documentation.

-Under the **docs** folder, the notebooks run through Chicago's health example:
+Under the **docs** folder, the notebooks run through Hyde Park's amenities simple demo, to make sure you have the setup successfully installed:
-* [reqs.ipynb](./reqs.ipynb)  : This notebook shows the installation and files requirements in order to run the demos.
+* [reqs_install.ipynb](./reqs_install.ipynb)  : This notebook shows the installation requirements in order to run the demos.
+* [simple_demo.ipynb](./reqs_install.ipynb)  : This notebook shows a simple example which runs the walking matrix and metrics for amenities in Hyde Park, Chicago.

+For a more detailed explanation of the spatial_access packages, the estimation of the matrices, and the calculation of the metrics, please check the following notebooks:
+* [0_master.ipynb](./0_master.ipynb)  : These notes explain the structure of spatial_access and the logic behind the estination of matrices and metrics.

-* [matrix.ipynb](./matrix.ipynb)  : This notebook shows how to run the travel time distance matrices.
-It uses the [p2p](./scripts/p2p.py) script.
+* [1_matrix.ipynb](./1_matrix.ipynb)  : This notebook shows how to run the travel time distance matrices.
+It uses the [p2p.py](./scripts/p2p.py) script.
-* [access_score.ipynb](./access_score.ipynb)  : This notebook shows how to run the access score and the specific parameters that might be tweaked depending on the user's interest.
-It uses the [ScoreModel](./scripts/ScoreModel.py) and [CommunityAnalytics](./scripts/CommunityAnalytics.py) scripts.
+* [2_access_score.ipynb](./2_access_score.ipynb)  : This notebook shows how to run the access metrics (origin-based) and the specific parameters that might be tweaked depending on the user's interest.
+It uses the [BaseModel.py](./scripts/BaseModel.py) and [Models.py](./scripts/Models.py) scripts.
-* [coverage_score.ipynb](./coverage_score.ipynb)  :This notebook shows how to run the coverage score and the specific parameters that might be tweaked depending on the user's interest.
-It uses the [ScoreModel](./scripts/ScoreModel.py) and [CommunityAnalytics](./scripts/CommunityAnalytics.py) scripts.
+* [3_coverage_score.ipynb](./3_coverage_score.ipynb)  : This notebook shows how to run the coverage metrics (destination-based) and the specific parameters that might be tweaked depending on the user's interest.
+It uses the [BaseModel.py](./scripts/BaseModel.py) and [Models.py](./scripts/Models.py) scripts.
-* [travel_time_metrics.ipynb](./travel_time_metrics.ipynb)  :This notebook shows how to run the travel time distance matrices.
-It uses the [ScoreModel](./scripts/ScoreModel.py) and [CommunityAnalytics](./scripts/CommunityAnalytics.py) scripts.
+* [4_tsfca.ipynb](./4_tsfca.ipynb)  : This notebook shows how to run a two-stage floating catchment area metric access (origin and destination -based) and the specific parameters that might be tweaked depending on the user's interest.
+It uses the [BaseModel.py](./scripts/BaseModel.py) and [Models.py](./scripts/Models.py) scripts.
-* [calibration.ipynb](./calibration.ipynb)  : **?
-Have it as a notebook/within the demos/in this notebook or not at all?** Comparison (validation and calibration) with GoogleMaps.

-The **data** folder contains the files needed for the estimation of the metrics under **sources** (for origins) and **destinations** (for destinations).
-The **matrices** folder contains the estimated symmetric and asymmetric matrices.
+The **data** folder contains the [input_data](./data/input_data/) needed for the estimation of the metrics under **sources** (for origins) and **destinations** (for destinations).
+In [output_data](./data/input_data/), the **matrices** folder contains the estimated symmetric and asymmetric matrices.
 The **modelss** folder contain the results of the models' analyses.
 Finally, **figures** contain the results of maps and plots calculated during the process.

 ### Overwriting default configuration values